TW Hydrae: Previously disproven protoplanet

 In December 2007, a team led by Johny Setiawan of the Max Planck Institute for Astronomy in Heidelberg, Germany announced discovery of a planet orbiting TW Hydrae, dubbed "TW Hydrae b" with a minimum mass around 1.2 Jupiter masses, a period of 3.56 days, and an orbital radius of 0.04 astronomical units (inside the inner rim of the protoplanetary disk).
 Assuming it orbits in the same plane as the outer part of the dust disk (inclination 7±1°), it has a true mass of 9.8±3.3 Jupiter masses.
 However, if the inclination is similar to the inner part of the dust disk (4.3±1.0°), the mass would be 16 Jupiter masses, making it a brown dwarf.
 Since the star itself is so young, it was presumed this is the youngest extrasolar planet yet discovered, and essentially still in formation.

 In 2008 a team of Spanish researchers concluded that the planet does not exist: the radial velocity variations were not consistent when observed at different wavelengths, which would not occur if the origin of the radial velocity variations was caused by an orbiting planet.
 Instead, the data was better modelled by starspots on TW Hydrae's surface passing in and out of view as the star rotates.
 "Results support the spot scenario rather than the presence of a hot Jupiter around TW Hya".
 Similar wavelength-dependent radial velocity variations, also caused by starspots, have been detected on other T Tauri stars.

 New study of more distant planet

 In 2016, ALMA found evidence that a possible Neptune-like planet was forming in its disk, at a distance of around 22 AU.

+Outflow of an embedded protoplanet

+In 2024 observations with ALMA showed sulfur monoxide representing an outflow from an embedded protoplanet.
+The position of the brightest emission coincides with a planet-carved dust gap at 42 au.
+Previously this gap was associated with the formation of a super-earth and modelling of the outflow velocity, the researchers estimate a mass of about 4 earth-masses.
+The mass accretion of this embedded protoplanet is constrained to between 3 x10−7 and 10−5 /year.